-Sustainable investment means Product name: FISCH Umbrella Fund - FISCH Convex Innovation Fund Legal entity identifier: 391200QQRX4T37RKYT47 an investment in an economic activity that contributes to the Environmental and/or social characteristics Does this financial product have a sustainable investment objective? □ Yes ⊠ No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective
+Product name: FISCH Umbrella Fund - FISCH Convex Innovation Fund Legal entity identifier: 391200QQRX4T37RKYT47 Environmental and/ or social characteristics Does this financial product have a sustainable investment objective? ☐ Yes ⊠ No □ It will make a minimum of sustainable investments with an environmental objective:% □ in economic activities that qualify as environmentally sustainable under the EU Taxonomy □ in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy □ It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments □ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy □ with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy □ with a social objective ☐ It will make a minimum of sustainable investments with a social objective:% ☑ It promotes E/S characteristics, but does not make any sustainable investments.